react-cosmos/react-cosmos/webpack-boilerplate/react-0.14/README.md

 Run `npm install && npm run playground` and have some fun on [localhost:8989](http://localhost:8989)!

-**Note: Hot reloading is not yet supported for Stateless Components and changes them will only be reflected after full reloading.
+**Note: Hot reloading is not yet supported for Stateless Components and changes to them will only be reflected after full reloading.
 Contribute or follow progress [here.](https://github.com/gaearon/babel-plugin-react-transform/pull/34)**

 ## Installing